ThioJoe/Rainmeter-Webhook-Monitor/README.md

 The `Commands` section of the config file is a list of groups of settings, each group between curly braces `{ }`.
 Each group represents a separate command that can be triggered by a webhook and its settings.
 The following properties are available for each command object:

 - `WebhookParameterToUseAsValue`: This is the name of the parameter in the webhook message that will be used as the value for the Rainmeter command.
 For example, if your webhook message contains a parameter called "temperature", you would set this property to "temperature".
+   - Tip: If you're not sure what parameter names a webhook is using, you can set `DebugMode` to true in the config to log incoming webhook requests and see what they contain.
 - `BangCommand`: This is the Rainmeter bang command that will be executed.
 The program is intended to be used with `SetOption` and `SetVariable` but theoretically should work with any bang command.
 - `MeasureName`: If you are using the "SetOption" bang command, this is the name of the measure that you want to set the option for.
 (Appears as 1st argument after the bang command)
 - `OptionName`: If you are using the "SetOption" bang command, this is the name of the option that you want to set.
 (Appears as 2nd argument after the bang command)